-Active collaboration with Dr. Rhonda Szczesniak, Department of Pediatrics, University of Cincinnati, Division of Biostatistics & Epidemiology, Cincinnati Children’s Hospital Medical Center, Cincinnati, United States and the Cystic Fibrosis Foundation.
+Active collaboration with Dr. Rhonda Szczesniak, Division of Biostatistics & Epidemiology, Cincinnati Children’s Hospital Medical Center, Department of Pediatrics, University of Cincinnati Children’s Hospital Medical Center, Division of Pulmonary Medicine, Cincinnati Children’s Hospital Medical Center and the Cystic Fibrosis Foundation.

 Avatar